jussivirkkala/Hikvision-Set/README.md

 # Height, 0 default, reduce from 165 to e.g. 110 or 70
 110
 ```
 In .ini all rows starting with # are ignored.
 White spaces are trimmed.
-If you only have one camera set port number of camera 2 to 0.
+If you have only one camera set port number of camera 2 to 0.
 You can also rename HIK-Set.exe and HIK-Set.ini to more descriptive name e.g CameraSet.
 Log file .log is appended automatically.
 When application is closed Auto mode command is transmitted.
 Application stays always on top and has opacity of 5%.
-Preset commands are: 39 Day mode (IR cut filter in), 40 Night mode (IR cut filter out), 46 Day/Night Auto Mode.
+Fixed preset commands are: 39 Day mode (IR cut filter in), 40 Night mode (IR cut filter out), 46 Day/Night Auto Mode.

-Tested with DS-2DE2204IW-DE3 https://www.hikvision.com/en/products/IP-Products/PTZ-Cameras/Value-Series/DS-2DE2204IW-DE3-W/ (see manual from there) with V5.6.11 build 190416 with Stratus software.
+Tested with DS-2DE2204IW-DE3 https://www.hikvision.com/my/products/IP-Products/PTZ-Cameras/Value-Series/DS-2DE2204IW-DE3-W/ (currently obselete, see manual from there) with V5.6.15 build with Stratus software.
+E.g. DS-2CD2455FWD-IW (https://www.hikvision.com/mena-en/products/IP-Products/Network-Cameras/Wi-Fi-Series/ds-2cd2455fwd-iw/) is not currently supported.
 Please provide feedback by making an issue or through tweet https://twitter.com/jussivirkkala.

 End